jpa102/hitakana-batch/README.md

 # introduction
-this is hitakana, a silly *batch script* that **outputs** japanese kana (hiragana & katakana) in utf-8 hex that's formatted to be pasted into any web browser (address bar)
+this is hitakana, a silly *batch script* i made for fun that **outputs** japanese kana (hiragana & katakana) in utf-8 hex that's formatted to be pasted into any web browser (address bar)

 ## building
 go to src/$real_src and run makefiles.cmd